h1z3y3/h1z3y3.github.io/content/posts/go-html-template-script-unescape.md

 > ```

-\\o//.
-Now we find out the reason, but how we resolve this problem ?
+🥳🥳🥳 Now we find out the reason, but how we solve this problem?

-Maybe I can provide a template function to unescape the value.
+Maybe I could provide a function to unescape the value in templates.

 ```go
 	r := gin.Default()